RottingApple/hands-on/session-3/README.md

    The query should output the distance in meters without any further modification.

-   Hint: notice the difference between gemoetry and geography types in this case.
+   *Hint: notice the difference between geometry and geography types in this case.*

 2. Which areas (districts, cities, mountains) are direct neighbours with 'Karlova Ves'?